CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

     ![](../media/lab-03/image066.jpg)

     Save as view dialog opens.
 Notice the SQL query is available.
-You can review it, if you choose it.
+You can review it if you choose it.

 30. Enter **Geo** as **View name**.
 31. Select **OK** to save the view.